Kentucky Colonel (Honorable Title)

 “Williamsburg this 21st day of December 1776.
 P. Henry, Jr.”

 According to the Honorable Order of Kentucky Colonels, the first Kentucky Colonel commissioned was Charles S. Todd in 1813 among other mythical accounts, however when we checked with history only Richard Mentor Johnson could be identified as being commissioned that year which was done by the State Legislature not the governor, apparently Charles Todd was commissioned, but not until 1815. (see below)

-The first honorary commission of a Colonel as an "Aide-de-camp" of a Kentucky governor was in 1815 appointed by Governor Isaac Shelby to his future son-in-law Charles S. Todd with the title of Colonel.
+The first honorary commission of a Colonel as an "Aide-de-camp" by a Kentucky governor was in 1815, Governor Isaac Shelby bestowed his future son-in-law Charles S. Todd with the title of Colonel.
 Earlier in 1813 however, the Kentucky Legislature commissioned Richard M. Johnson designating him officially as a colonel to form a militia, making him the highest military officer in Kentucky at the time.
 It was not until 1895, the Commonwealth officially adopted the practice of naming individual civilians and recognizing those who were known to already be using the title as aristocrats, land holders and veteran, of the Civil War.

 During the Civil War there were many militia colonel commissions issued by Senators to both the Union and Confederate sides in the state which was divided, but aside from these commissions many landowners were already known as colonels.